mSobek33/SD_Framework/README.md

 ### Usage

-Below a step-by-step tutorial on how to create a System-Dynamik Model using this framework.
+Below a step-by-step tutorial on how to create a System-Dynamic Model using this framework.

 #### 1. Create all system variables
 ```